-In the world of manufacturing it’s important that your sales forecast and your production forecast aligns so that you produce and sell the correct amount of product.
+In the world of manufacturing, it’s important that your sales and production forecasts align so you produce and sell the correct amount of product.
 Over-produce, and you’re stuck with product you can’t sell.
 Oversell, and you’re left unable to deliver.
 Finding a way to align sales and production forecasting would help prevent both problems at our manufacturing client’s company.
 However, there were two proposals put forth to achieve this.
-The business team wanted to purchase a new, third-party add-on, called Demantra.
-The IT team wanted to avoid additional add-ons and instead utilize standard internal EnterpriseOne forecasting abilities.
+The business team wanted to purchase a new third-party add-on called Demantra, while the IT team wanted to avoid additional add-ons and utilize standard internal EnterpriseOne forecasting abilities.
 Although IT favored the second solution (as it would mean less upkeep and complexity on their part), they also wanted to come to a mutual agreement with the business team.

 He compiled all of this information—notes from the interviews, information on their current process, lists of additional desired functionality—into a consulting report.
-Using that information he constructed a straw man business process that demonstrated standard EnterpriseOne functionality.
-Our consultant’s solution would not only work using EnterpriseOne standard functionality, it would also improve the efficiency of their current process, and grant them some of the functionality they didn’t have.
-The biggest difference between utilizing standard JDE Forecasting functionality versus Demantra would be the robust visual reporting interface offered by Demantra.
-After working alongside the customer’s development team, it was determined that they could achieve a more graphically rich front-end presentation by coupling in BI Publisher functionality.
+Using that information, he constructed an example business process that demonstrated standard EnterpriseOne functionality.
+Our consultant’s solution would not only work using EnterpriseOne standard functionality, it would also improve the efficiency of the company’s current process and provide some functionality they didn’t have.
+The biggest difference between utilizing standard JDE Forecasting versus Demantra would be the robust visual reporting interface offered by Demantra.
+After working alongside the customer’s development team, it was determined that they could achieve a more graphically rich front-end presentation by coupling in BI Publisher.

-Our consultant presented his findings first to the IT team, then, upon request, to the Executive management team.
-Throughout the 2 hour presentation with company Executives, our consultant helped address questions, comments, and took part in the discussion process.
+Our consultant presented his findings first to the IT team, then, upon request, to Executive Management.
+Throughout the 2-hour presentation with company executives, our consultant helped address questions, comments, and took part in the discussion process.
 At the end of that meeting, the company decided to move ahead with testing for the framework our consultant had proposed.
 The manufacturer had already been transitioning divisions of their business from the old JD Edwards World software to the new EnterpriseOne platform, so a limited amount of data had been added to the new system.
-Using that data, our consultant worked with their in-house IT team to create sales forecasts—conducting a test, using their actual data.
+Using that data, our consultant then worked with their in-house IT team to create sales forecasts—conducting a test using their actual data.

 Over the course of five weeks, Surety Systems’ JD Edwards consultant provided an unbiased evaluation of a homegrown, custom-built process for forecasting and determined it could be moved into JD Edwards EnterpriseOne.
-The consultant helped create a possible framework for how the process would work within EnterpriseOne, get stakeholder alignment, and validate that the framework could be implemented successfully, before passing the project off to the inhouse team for implementation.
+The consultant helped create a framework for how the process would work within EnterpriseOne, received stakeholder alignment, and validated the framework could be implemented successfully before passing the project off to the in-house team for implementation.